Impact Story: New forestry conservation and firefighting trade rekindles Cass Job Corps’ relationship with the Ozark-St. Francis National Forest

 About the CPA Team:

-The Corps Project Assistance (CPA) Team was created by The Corps Network for the purpose of aiding the National Park Service (NPS) in scoping out and creating cost estimates of facility-related projects.
-These projects are meant to be carried out by crews consisting of NPS and Service and Conservation Corps members in small to medium sized parks.
+The Corps Project Assistance (CPA) Team was created by The Corps Network for the purpose of aiding the National Park Service (NPS) in scoping and creating cost estimates of facility-related projects at small to medium-sized parks across the country.
+These projects are meant to be carried out by crews consisting of NPS staff and Service and Conservation Corps members.
 These parks often lack the staff capacity and funding to undertake the work on their own.

-The CPA Team works with the National Park Service Maintenance Action Team (MAT) to identify and coordinate project work.
-We spoke with Midwest Regional MAT Coordinator, Seth Nelson, about his Corps experience with Minnesota Conservation Corps and how it led him to a career with the National Park Service.
+The CPA Team works with regional National Park Service Maintenance Action Teams (MAT) to identify and coordinate project work.
+Projects are funded through the Great American Outdoors Act.
+We spoke with Midwest Regional MAT Coordinator Seth Nelson about his Corps experience with Minnesota Conservation Corps and how it led him to a career with the National Park Service.

 Q: How did you get involved in Corps?